Intel-bigdata/HiBench/README.md

 ### For Yarn ###

 At present, To run Hibench on top of Yarn is supported in Yarn branch.
-And not all test cases are ported, currently only the following cases are supported:
+And all test cases are supported.

-sort / terasort / wordcount / dfsioe / bayes / kmeans

-verified upon apache hadoop 2.0.5-alpha

-you might need to tweak a little bit for the other versions, since before release, Hadoop 2.0 API do change a lot.
+If you are using mapreduce 1.0 on cdh4/5, you need to configure a little to run nutchindexing:

+    Change the `nutch-site-mr1.xml` to `nutch-site.xml` to replace the default one in `HiBench/nutchindexing/nutch-1.2-cdh4/conf` or `HiBench/nutchindexing/nutch-1.2-cdh5/conf` which depends on your cdh version.